-that body of work has firmly established a critical role for Hippo signaling in tissue growth, differentiation, regeneration, and homeostasis, whether and how the Hippo pathway might participate in nondevelopmental and nongrowth-related processes remain largely unexplored.
-Innate immunity is the nonspecific, first line of defense against foreign pathogens; interestingly, Hippo pathway-regulated innate immunity has been detected (6, 15, 16), expanding our understanding of its potential.
-Specifically, canonical Hippo-Yki signaling was found acutely activated by Gram-positive bacteria, with the antimicrobial response then enhanced via lowered expression of Cactus (the I κ B homolog), an Yki target gene (6).
-In mouse macrophages, infection by Mycobacterium tuberculosis also activated Mst1/2 phosphorylation in a TLR2-IRAK1/4-dependent manner, but independently of the canonical Hippo pathway (15).
-Furthermore, Mst1/2 in myeloid cells can promote the direct killing of phagocytosed bacteria by inducing the juxtaposition of phagosomes with reactive oxygen speciesproducing mitochondria through Rac activation (16).
-Taken together, the above studies reveal critical roles of the Hippo pathway in antibacterial immunity through several different mechanisms (6, 15, 16).
-Nevertheless, how these mechanisms are coordinated in different environments and their regulators' involvement still await determination.
+Most studies to date on Hippo signaling have focused on its role in developing, or regenerating tissues of animals.
+Although that body of work has firmly established a critical role for Hippo signaling in tissue growth, differentiation. regeneration, and homeostasis, whether and how the Hippo pathway might participate in non-developmental and non-growth-related processes remains largely unexplored.
+Innate immunity is the nonspecific, first line of defense against foreign pathogens; interestingly, pathway-regulated Hippo innate immunity has been detected (6,15,16), expanding our understanding of its potential.
+Specifically, canonical Hippo-Yki signaling was found acutely activated by Gram-positive bacteria, with the antimicrobial response then enhanced via lowered expression of Cactus (the IkB homolog), an Yki target gene (6).
+In mouse macrophages, infection bv Mycobacterium tuberculosis also activated Mst1/2 phosphorylation in a TLR2-IRAK1/4-dependent manner, but independently of the canonical Hippo pathway (15).
+Furthermore, Mst1/2 in myeloid cells can promote the direct killing of phagocytosed bacteria, by inducing juxtaposition of the phagosomes with reactive oxygen species (ROS)-producing mitochondria through Rac activation (16).
+Taken together, these above studies reveal critical roles of the Hippo pathway in antibacterial immunity through several different mechanisms.
+Nevertheless, how these mechanisms are coordinated in different environments and their regulators' involvement still awaits determination.

-The DAZ-associated protein 2 (DAZAP2) gene encodes a small protein that is highly conserved throughout evolution, with the most notable features being a high-proline content and several potential Src homology (SH) 2- and SH3-binding motifs (17).
-DAZAP2 mRNA and protein expression are frequently down-regulated in multiple myeloma patients, whereas DAZAP2 mRNA has been shown to be increased in adhering mouse osteoblasts or rat astrocytes grown in high-ammonia or hypo-osmotic conditions (18).
+DAZ-associated 2 The Protein (DAZAP2) gene encodes a small protein that is highly conserved throughout evolution, with the most notable features being a high proline content and several potential Src homology 2 (SH2)- and SH3-binding motifs (17).
+DAZAP2 mRNA and protein expression are frequently down-regulated in multiple whilst DAZAP2 myeloma patients mRNA has been shown to be increased in adhering mouse osteoblasts or rat astrocytes grown in high ammonia or hypo-osmotic conditions (18).
 The interaction between DAZAP2 and eukaryotic initiation factor 4G (eIF4G) is essential for the formation of discrete cytoplasmic foci (19).
-Moreover, the level of DAZAP2 protein expression is regulated by its interaction with neural precursor cells expressing developmentally down-regulated 4 (NEDD 4) (20).
-Moreover, a knockdown of DAZAP2 could both reduce the level of Wnt-signaling activity and alter the expression of its target genes (21).
+Moreover, the level of DAZAP2 protein expression is regulated by its interaction with neural cells expressing precursor developmentally downregulated 4 (NEDD 4) (20).Moreover. а knockdown of DAZAP2 could both reduce the level of Wnt-signaling activity and additionally alter the expression of its target genes (21).
 Taken together, the aforementioned data indicate that DAZAP2 functions in diverse roles that include cell signaling, transcription regulation, and pathogenesis of multiple myeloma in cell biology and physiology.
-However, the immune functions and potential signal regulation activities of DAZAP2 remain largely unknown in invertebrates.
+However, the immune functions and potential signal regulation activities of DAZAP2 remains largely unknown in invertebrates.